 - Animalistic Abomination: Her basic form is that of a glowing, levitating cat, but there's still no denying just how otherworldly she is.

 - Ascended to a Higher Plane of Existence: After you beat her, she travels into outer-space with her cat followers to create a perfect world for cats, free of her past mistakes.

 - Big Bad: Of 4, and arguably of Bullet Heaven, too.
-Quite possibly of the entire series as well, considering she created previous Big Bad Akron to be her Dragon.
+Quite possibly of 3 as well, considering she created previous Big Bad Akron to be her Dragon.

 - Eldritch Abomination: Definitely toned down a few levels from Akron, but it's still very much there.
 Hell, that she MADE Akron is proof enough of this trope.

 - Final Boss: The last challenge in the fourth game.

 - Flunky Boss: As with just about every boss in the series, Godcat can summon enemies to aid her.
 Notably, Godcat's summons are completely unique to her fights.